Differences Between a Bareland Condo & Conventional Condo

 real property report edmonton bareland condo conventional condo

 A Bareland Condo and a Conventional Condos each bring unique advantages to the table.
 A Bareland Condo, sometimes referred to as a “bareland townhouse,” is a type of property where you own the dwelling and the land it sits on.
-These condominiums can even resemble your typical neighborhood of single-family homes, townhomes, or even duplexes and this means you’re responsible for maintaining your unit’s exterior and the plot it occupies.
-A Real Property Report (RPR) is typically required for Bareland Condos.
-This report provides a detailed legal description of the property, including its boundaries, structures, and any improvements made to the land.
+These condominiums can even resemble your typical neighborhood of single-family homes, townhomes, duplexes, or large estates with sprawling luxury homes.
+A condominium is a form of ownership where residents share common property and is not necessarily restricted to a shared building or townhouse structure, but includes properties where pathways, greens, and other shared responsibilities.
+Owning a bareland condo means you’re responsible for maintaining your unit’s exterior and the plot it occupies.
+Because land ownership is part of a bareland condo sale, Real Property Report (RPR) is typically required for real estate sales in Edmonton.
+An RPR prepared by a certified Alberta Land Surveyor provides a detailed legal description of the property, including its boundaries, structures, and any improvements made to the land.
 Since Bareland Condo owners own both the unit and the land it sits on, the RPR is essential to accurately determine property boundaries and ensure compliance with local zoning regulations and property restrictions.

 On the other hand, a Conventional Condo ownership model entails owning a unit within a multi-unit complex while sharing common areas and amenities with other owners.
 The condominium corporation takes care of exterior maintenance and overall management.
 In the case of Conventional Condos, where the ownership is focused on the interior space of the unit and a proportionate share of the common areas, a Real Property Report might not be as relevant.
 Exterior maintenance and common area management are the responsibility of the condominium corporation, which oversees the property as a whole.